ChiaraSapo/Open-Source-Visuo-Haptic-Simulator-for-Surgical-Training/README.md

   - create_dataframes to save the pandas dataframes with information on all tasks and also export them in excel files (results are saved into Data\Metrics - Excel Tables).

 ## Running procedure
-Use  GUIs/FIRST_TIME.bat to set the environment variables the first time.
-Then use GUIs/EVERY_TIME.bat to test the simultions.
+- (First time only): Use  GUIs/FIRST_TIME.bat to set the environment variables.
+- Use GUIs/EVERY_TIME.bat to test the simultions.

-Note:You can also test a simulation by opening the Command Prompt, typing cd path/to/runsofa then runsofa path/to/task/task.py, by sustituting the name of the python script with the one that you want to run.
+Note: You can also test a simulation by opening the Command Prompt, typing "cd path/to/runsofa" and then "runsofa path/to/task/task.py -a", by sustituting the name of the python script with the one that you want to run.

 # System's limitations